Bellevue Hospital: In popular culture

 Bellevue has entered popular consciousness through its status as a major hospital in the largest city in the United States.
 The hospital notably treated the author Norman Mailer, who was taken to Bellevue after he stabbed his wife; and Mark David Chapman, who shuttled between Bellevue and the jail complex on Rikers Island after he shot and killed musician John Lennon.
 The poet Allen Ginsberg, also a former patient, mentioned the hospital by name in his famous poem "Howl" (1955).

-The hospital was mentioned or featured in the end of the music video of the Van Halen song "Hot for Teacher" in which lead guitarist Eddie Van Halen becomes a psychiatric hospital patient after he (fictionally) graduated from school.

-Bellevue is referenced by the character Amy in the 1970 Broadway musical Company by Stephen Sondheim.
-The character, experiencing cold feet on her wedding day, threatens to move into the "hopeless cases" section at the hospital.

-In 2000, rapper Wyclef Jean referenced Bellevue in the song "Where Fugees At?" on his album The Ecleftic: 2 Sides II a Book, saying "I send psychos to Bellevue."
+In the 1945 film The Lost Weekend, Ray Milland is seen escaping from Bellevue's chaotic alcoholic ward.

-Bellevue has been the subject of recent books, including Bellevue: Three Centuries of Medicine and Mayhem at America's Most Storied Hospital (2016), by historian David Oshinsky, Twelve Patients: Life and Death at Bellevue Hospital (2012), by Dr. Eric Manheimer, a former Bellevue medical director,and Singular Intimacies: Becoming a Doctor at Bellevue (2002), by Dr. Danielle Ofri, a long-time physician at Bellevue.
+Bellevue has been the subject of books, including Bellevue: Three Centuries of Medicine and Mayhem at America's Most Storied Hospital (2016), by historian David Oshinsky, Twelve Patients: Life and Death at Bellevue Hospital (2012), by Eric Manheimer, a former Bellevue medical director, and Singular Intimacies: Becoming a Doctor at Bellevue (2002), by Danielle Ofri, a long-time physician at Bellevue.

-The ABC television sitcom series Barney Miller (1975-1982), and the NBC television sitcom series Night Court (1984-1992), both frequently mentioned "Bellevue" as it was the hospital where many of the mentally ill, or unstable, criminals were sent.
-Both series were set in New York City.

-The NBC television series New Amsterdam (2018-) takes place at a fictionalized version of Bellevue, renamed "New Amsterdam" in the show.
+The 2018 NBC television series New Amsterdam takes place at a fictionalized version of Bellevue, renamed "New Amsterdam" in the show.
 Based on Manheimer's book, the series has filmed scenes at Bellevue and other New York City public hospitals.